Fear Is the Wrong Fuel for Entrepreneur Mental Health

 Fear can, however, be a powerful ally.
 It becomes powerful when we take it out of the subconscious, out of the background, and bring it into the foreground.

-Looking at our fears themselves, rather than letting them fester and subconsciously drive our actions, can have a multitude of effects.
+Looking at our fears directly, rather than letting them fester and subconsciously drive our actions, changes everything.

-First, looking at our fear can show us what is important to us.
+Looking at our fear shows us what is important to us.

-Fear tells us that something is at risk.
-Rather than stopping there, we might ask ourselves, “What am I sensing is at risk?”
-Or, positively, “What is important to me that I would like to attain or protect?”
+Fear tells us something is at risk.
+Rather than stopping there, ask yourself: "What am I sensing is at risk?"
+Or, positively: "What is important to me that I want to protect or create?"

 By moving toward what we would like, rather than trying to avoid some likely unnamed sense of what might be lost, we can actually design a proactive path toward the outcome we desire.

-Second, bringing fear into our awareness also holds the potential to disarm and unwire the fear.
+Bringing fear into awareness also holds the potential to disarm it entirely.

 In coaching, we often work with fear by inviting clients to write down the things they are afraid of.